Must Watch

 Read full storyFarage ignores parents plea not to politicise sons murder

-Farage made a rare appearance at PMQs to exploit the Henry Nowak tragedy, while even Kemi Badenoch found herself echoing the healing tone adopted by the rest of the House.
-Starmer's response was withering — the whole chamber, bar six Reform MPs, stood united against Farage's attempt to foster division.
+Farage made a rare appearance at PMQs to exploit the Henry Nowak tragedy, while even Kemi Badenoch echoed the healing tone adopted by the rest of the House.
+Starmer’s response was withering — the whole chamber, bar six Reform MPs, stood united against Farage’s attempt to foster division.

 Read full story‘Go back home’: Farage schoolmate accounts bring total alleging racist behaviour to 34